 Fake emergency scam

-Messages claiming to be from family or friends on Facebook saying they're stuck overseas and need you to transfer money.
+Messages claiming to be from family or friends on Facebook saying they're stuck overseas or are in an emergency, and need you to transfer money.
 Do your research before you send any money.

 What you can do